My Most Used Git Commands

 bash

-Has your project manager given you a new task, which need to be done quickly?
-Just throw your current work to the side and focus on the new stuff.
+Has your project manager given you a new task that needs to be done quickly?
+Just throw your current work to the side and focus on the new task.
 It is awesome!
 I actually don’t use the full alias for this.
-I am using g instead of git.
-Maybe it is because I want to be absolutely sure, that I am actually stashing 😀
+I use g instead of git.
+Maybe it is because I want to be absolutely sure that I am actually stashing.

 git status -s